ElAwbery/Lucky_Egg/README.md

 I normalized the database to reflect the new class structure:
  - Built two new database tables with names identical to the __pokemon_species__ and __pokemon_family__ classes.
 (The __ORM_object__ code uses its subclass names to access database tables.)
- - Made column names in the tables identical to the required data attributes of the two ORM subclasses.
+ - Made column names in the tables identical to the required data attributes of the two __ORM_object__ subclasses.
  - Adapted the __load__ and __store__ methods for class objects (previously part of the application code) for the __ORM_object__ class.
 The store method updates table data with attribute values using the object's UID to find the relevant table row.

 I needed a way for the ORM_object code to interface with the application code (the pokemon classes) without using any information specific to the application.
 To do this I used UIDs for all ORM objects.
 The application code does not know the UIDs of any of its objects: these are specific to the database and used only in the __ORM_object__ scope.